aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_instance-procedures-and-functions/gmp_instance_createblockmatrices.rst

     -  The user can specify the *blockValue* for every column in the *GMP*, in which case this function will create block GMP's based on this partition.
-       If a different (positive) *blockValue* is assigned to two columns, and it turns out that the two corresponding blocks are not independent, then this function will generate an error.
-If two columns are assigned the same (positive) *blockValue* then these columns will be assigned to the same block, even if this block could be partitioned into two blocks.
+       If a different non-zero *blockValue* is assigned to two columns, and it turns out that the two corresponding blocks are not independent, then this function will generate an error.
+If two columns are assigned the same non-zero *blockValue* then these columns will be assigned to the same block, even if this block could be partitioned into two blocks.